pwhipp/sphinx_man/doc/user_stories.rst

 Delegate everything
 ===================

-Sorta like today's politics: Tom gives Mary all of his voting rights - he can change this at any time.
+Sorta like today's politics: Tom gives Mary all of his signing rights - he can change this at any time.

 Tom creates a delegation_request and Mary accepts it.